prewound bobbins

 • Match the dimensions of the bobbins you are currently using by downloading our Bobbin Style Dimensions (PDF) page.
 Dimensions do not include overhangs from paper or plastic sides.

-• Use our Machine / Style Reference pages to look-up the bobbin style by brand and model.
+• Use our Bobbin Style to Machine Reference pages to look-up the bobbin style by brand and model.
 We have information for over 1,600 machines.
+Send us a bobbin and we will do our best to identify its style.

 Bobbin styles are identified letter (e.g. "A", "G") or numeric (e.g. "37", "58") codes.
 A given style code will have the same dimensions regardless of manufacturer.
 There are over thirty bobbin styles currently in use.
 But, the five styles we stock ("A", "G", "L", "M" and "U") cover 70% of the machines on the market.